 Don’t be fooled into thinking that periodontal disease is solely an adult problem.
 Studies show that children are also amongst the crowd of having gingivitis (first stage of periodontal disease).
 Though forms of advanced periodontal disease in children are rare, it is still a possibility.

-It is common for children to have chronic gingivitis which causes gum tissue to become swollen, red, and to bleed easily.
+It is common for children to have chronic gingivitis which causes the gum tissue to become swollen, red, and bleed easily.
 With the necessary preventative maintenance such as a regular routine of brushing, flossing, and dental appointments, gingivitis is preventable.
 Gingivitis is also treatable, but if it is left untreated, it can quickly advance to more serious forms of periodontal disease.

 Localized aggressive periodontitis can affect healthy young children.
 It affects the first molars and incisors and can be found amongst teenagers and young adults.
-It is also described as severe loss of alveolar bone and patients will usually form little to no plaque or calculus.
+It is also described as a severe loss of alveolar bone and patients will usually form little to no plaque or calculus.